 Have you ever played with water beads?
 They’re slippery, squishy, and a surprisingly fun and addictive sensory experience for kids of all ages.

-If you’re even remotely connected to Pinterest or a fan of any of my fave blogs, there’s a really good chance you already know about these spectacular little sensory Water Beads by Aqua Gems.
+If you’ve been to the craft store, there’s a good chance you know about these spectacular little sensory Water Beads.
 If it hadn’t been for the magic of the internet I never would have known these even existed, let alone tried them as a tool for exploration and discovery.
 They’re designed to hydrate plants, but they can also be used in sensory play and I’ll show you how.

 Supplies for Water Bead Sensory Experience